zombodb/zombodb/README.md

 Please visit [https://www.zombodb.com/releases/](https://www.zombodb.com/releases/) to download.

-If you want to integrate with some kind of CI or deployment system, you can intuit the pattern for versions from the Postgres extension download links, but it'll be something like:
+If you want to integrate with a CI/CD system you can intuit the pattern for versions from the Postgres extension download links, but it'll be something like:

 ```
 https://www.zombodb.com/releases/VERSION/zombodb_trusty_pg10-VERSION_amd64.deb